dwhagar/moltenaether/home.md

 This is a fantasy setting taking place approximately _1 Billion years_ prior to the events in _Blazing Umbra_ on the planet [Soteria](soteria).
 This links directly into the pre-history of the star system in which Blazing Umbra takes place.
 This is a world of magic, dragons, knights, elves, and anything else.
 Here is [more information](embers-of-soteria) about this setting.

 ## Where to Play
-While we usually play on one of our Discord servers (listed below) we also have an extensive [https://forum.blazingumbra.com Web Forum] which caters to any of our settings.
-Our live chat server is [https://discordapp.com/invite/7KU4KpD linked here].
+While we usually play on one of our Discord servers (listed below) we also have an extensive [Forum](https://forum.moltenaether.com) which caters to any of our settings.
+Our live chat server is [linked here](https://discordapp.com/invite/7KU4KpD).

 ## Joining
-Anyone is welcome to join, joining the chat games requires [[Character Approval|character approval]] so I suggest that after taking a look at the setting itself if you're still interested in joining, you start there.
+Anyone is welcome to join, joining the chat games requires [character approval](character-approval) so I suggest that after taking a look at the setting itself if you're still interested in joining, you start there.
 If you're looking to join the forum, then I direct you to start there and seek a game thread, as the forum has many games going on at the same time each thread has control over what characters may enter their threads.

 ## IC / OOC Chat
 There are two kinds of rooms, IC (in character) and OOC (out of character).
 While in an IC channel everything operates from in-character preceptive.
 Players should be careful not to god-mod and out of character chatter should be kept to a minimum and surrounded by double-brackets or double-parithesis - [[]] (()).